ChrysKoum/Labyrinth-Game-of-Mythology/README.md

-# Theseus Game Clone Documentation
+# Labyrinth Game of Mythology Documentation

 ## School of Electrical & Computer Engineering - AUTh
 ### Data Structures Course, Aristotle University
 ### Built with Java

 This was a university project about the DATA STRUCTURES course.
-The Theseus game project has been divided into several parts.
+The Labyrinth Game of Mythology project has been divided into several parts.

 ## Table of contents